Ronald Harichandran, Ph.D., Dean

 Those students wishing to complete an engineering degree program other than general engineering are strongly advised to decide on their new program by the beginning of the sophomore year.
-Students interested in chemistry or computer science are advised to choose that option in their first year.
+Students interested in chemistry, computer science, or information technology are advised to choose that option in their first year.

 Faculty members within the Tagliatela College of Engineering take very seriously their responsibilities as academic advisers.
 Good academic advising helps a student make wise academic decisions and avoid course sequencing errors that can delay graduation.
 Each student is encouraged to meet with his or her academic adviser as soon as possible during the first semester of the freshman year and on a regular basis at least once per semester.

 All newly admitted students, including transfer students, are assigned a faculty adviser in the department responsible for their chosen degree program.

 The Multidisciplinary Foundation for Engineering Programs

 To operate effectively in today's workforce, engineers need to have a multidisciplinary perspective along with substantial disciplinary depth.
 The faculty of the Tagliatela College of Engineering have developed an innovative approach to achieve this perspective: The Multidisciplinary Engineering Foundation Spiral Curriculum.
 This curricular model enables the needed mix of breadth and depth, along with the desired professional skills, by providing carefully crafted, well-coordinated curricular experiences in the first two years.